muathye/portal/docs/articles/2023-05-22-how-to-create-a-command-line-password-generator-with-nodejs.md

 layout: doc
 title: How to Create a Command-Line Password Generator with Node.js And Deploy it to npmjs
 description: In this tutorial, we'll show you how to create a command-line password generator that allows users to generate strong passwords of any length and including any combination of symbols, numbers, and capital letters.
+head:
+  - - meta
+    - name: keywords
+      content: command-line password-generator strong-password
+  - - meta
+    - name: og:type
+      content: article
+  - - meta
+    - name: og:url
+      content: /articles/2023-05-22-how-to-create-a-command-line-password-generator-with-nodejs
+  - - meta
+    - name: og:title
+      content: How to Create a Command-Line Password Generator with Node.js And Deploy it to npmjs
+  - - meta
+    - name: og:description
+      content: In this tutorial, we'll show you how to create a command-line password generator that allows users to generate strong passwords of any length and including any combination of symbols, numbers, and capital letters.
+  - - meta
+    - name: og:image
+      content: /articles/2023-05-22/muath-ye-password-generator.png
 ---

 ![An image](/articles/2023-05-22/muath-ye-password-generator.png)